 "Industrial hygiene is a science and art devoted to the anticipation, recognition, evaluation, prevention, and control of those environmental factors or stresses arising in or from the workplace which may cause sickness, impaired health and wellbeing, or significant discomfort among workers or among citizens of the community." - American Industrial Hygiene Association

 When we are working in industrial hygiene, we're trying to recognize, evaluate, and control the factors that we can that will affect people's health.
 To keep these factors under control, it's important to have an industrial hygiene program in place.
-An industrial hygiene program is needed for regulatory compliance, including OSHA's general industry standards, non-regulatory standards, guidelines, and requirements, and public relations and reputation.
+An industrial hygiene program is needed for regulatory compliance, including OSHA's general industry standards, non-regulatory standards (such as ACGIH, NIOSH, and ANSI), guidelines, and requirements, and public relations and reputation.

 Before jumping into the elements of an industrial hygiene program, there are a few questions to ask yourself regarding your expectations for the program:

 - Do you want to be best in class?

 - Do you want to just meet the legal obligations?

 - Do you want the program to be specific to a certain location?

 Once you have determined your goals, it's time to dive into the essential elements of an industrial hygiene program.
 Program elements can include any type of an environmental stressor that can affect people, such as: